Independent Students’ Invention Fair

 5:30pm- Closing Celebration

-All students will be recognized for their achievements and awards will be announced by TBA for 2024.
-Selected students from our Independent Students’ Invention Fair will be invited to present their inventions at the Northern New England Regional Invention Convention with an opportunity to move on to the Invention Convention U.S. Nationals.
+All students will be recognized for their achievements and awards will be announced by Thursday, March 7, 2024.
+Selected students from our Independent Students’ Invention Fair will be invited to present their inventions at the Northern New England Regional Invention Convention with an opportunity to move on to the Invention Convention U.S. Nationals or the National Rube Goldberg Machine Contest.

 Independent students who do not have access to a local Young Inventors’ Program Invention Fair in their school or community, homeschool students, and students who incorporated invention projects into their individual learning plan are eligible to participate.

-• Inventor’s Journal- to be submitted upon registration.
-Students must send the following pages (email copy) and may add additional pages as desired.
+• Inventor’s Journal- to be shown during the virtual competition.
+Students may be asked to show and/or submit the following pages (email copy) and may add additional pages as desired.

 • Title Page (states inventor name, grade, school name, city and state)